 The ‘Newcastle Evening Chronicle‘ 19 October 1914 edition reported “Wounded Northumberlands at Edinburgh: Among the wounded who have been admitted to the Royal Infirmary Edinburgh are the following: 1st Northumberland Fusiliers Pte W. Anstey (325)” – the ‘Daily Record‘ on 20 October 1914 added “Heavy Wastage of War: Wounded in Edinburgh.
 Since Friday Evening three special trains conveying wounded soldiers from the front [in France] have arrived in Edinburgh“.
 William’s serious injury was also confirmed in the Casualty List issued by the War Office on 17 October 1914 where he was listed as “Not previously announced as Wounded“.

 As to how long William recuperated in the Royal Infirmary, Edinburgh we do not know, but he was transferred to the 3rd (Reserve) Battalion Northumberland Fusiliers and formally discharged from service on 5 July 1915 due to his injuries, receiving a ‘Silver War Badge’ on 16 October 1916.
+For his services he was awarded the 1914 Star medal, as well as the Victory and British War medals.

 After his discharge, William returned to live with his family in Coventry – by the time of the 1939 Register the family were living at 10 Read Street, Coventry where he was still a motor storekeeper.